MedFeat: Model-Aware and Explainability-Driven Feature Engineering with LLMs for Clinical Tabular Prediction: Related Work

 \section{Related Work}

-\textbf{Machine Learning in Healthcare.} The developments in machine learning and the availability of hospital data have resulted in multiple new approaches to processing patient data for clinical predictions \cite{alsentzer2019publicly, johnson2023mimic}.
-Deep learning has been successful for other modalities such as images and free text in healthcare, with applications including tumor segmentation and clinical note extraction \cite{krizhevsky2012imagenet}.
+\paragraph{Machine Learning for Healthcare.} Advances in machine learning and the increasing availability of hospital data have led to a wide range of approaches for processing patient data for clinical prediction \cite{ kirchler2026large}.
+Deep learning has been successful for other healthcare modalities such as imaging and free text, with applications including tumor segmentation and clinical note extraction \cite{krizhevsky2012imagenet}.
 However, it often underperforms on structured tabular prediction tasks, especially when the data contains mixed feature types \cite{grinsztajn2022tree}.
-Compared with curated machine learning benchmarks, healthcare tabular data is typically noisy and exhibits complex patterns \cite{johnson2023mimic}.
-These properties make generalization difficult, particularly under temporal drift and cross-site distribution shifts.
-In this context, classical models such as XGBoost remain strong and commonly deployed baselines due to their robustness, ease of optimization, and compatibility with interpretability requirements \cite{chen2016xgboost, grinsztajn2022tree}.
+Compared with curated machine learning benchmarks, healthcare tabular data are typically noisy and simultaneously exhibit multiple complex patterns.
+These properties make generalization difficult, particularly under temporal drift and cross-site distribution shifts \cite{guan2025keeping}.
+In this context, classical models such as XGBoost remain strong and are commonly deployed because of their robustness, ease of optimization, and interpretability.
+In this paper, we explore whether the performance of such classical models can be further boosted by our framework.

-\textbf{Automatic Feature Engineering.} Automatic feature engineering (AFE) reduces manual feature construction by generating candidate transformations and interactions from a fixed operator library and selecting those that improve validation performance.
-Methods such as AutoFeat enumerate feature compositions (e.g., nonlinear transforms and pairwise interactions) and apply model-based selection to control redundancy \cite{horn2019autofeat}.
+\paragraph{Autonomous Feature Engineering.} Automatic feature engineering reduces manual feature construction by generating candidate transformations from a fixed operator library and performing post-hoc selection.
+Methods such as AutoFeat enumerate feature compositions (e.g., nonlinear transforms and pairwise interactions) and apply selection to control redundancy \cite{horn2019autofeat}.
 OpenFE follows a similar operator-driven design but improves scalability via pruning and staged evaluation \cite{zhang2023openfe}.
-While effective in some settings, these approaches are limited for clinical tabular data: the search space is constrained by generic operators, candidate generation can still be expensive in wide tables, and validation-score selection is unstable under label noise and severe class imbalance.
-Moreover, many generated features lack clinical justification, which hinders deployment \cite{abhyankar2025llm}.
+While effective in some settings, these approaches are limited for clinical tabular data: the search space is constrained by generic operators, the feature space grows exponentially under exhaustive combination, and validation-score-based selection is unstable under label noise and severe class imbalance.